Appearance & Reality > The Lord Jesus Christ > Strong and weak

 Years earlier, the Lord also sent a warning through a dream to Abimelech who had taken Sarah, Abraham's wife (Gen. 20).
 Unlike Nebuchadnezzar, Abimelech heeded God’s warning and allowed Sarah to be reunited with Abraham.

-In Ezekiel 1, Ezekiel testifies how he saw visions of God.
+In Ezekiel 1, Ezekiel testified that he saw visions of God.
 Among other things, he saw “the appearance of the likeness of the glory of the Lord” (v.
 28).
 And when he saw it, he fell on his face and heard the Lord speaking to him.
-In the whole Book of Ezekiel, we see the Lord speaking to the prophet clearly and directly, for example:
+In the whole Book of Ezekiel, we see the Lord, on many occasions, speaking to the prophet clearly and directly.
+For example:

 Ezekiel 2:1, 3, 7